cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 Eddy is a friendly robot who bumbles along and helps out the players.

+Eddies are little semi-autonomous, remote-controlled robots that pepper the station, doing their best to help wherever they can.

+Eddies can not operate outside of the station: their bodies are remote controlled and actually fairly disposable - which is good, because the station is dangerous and Eddies are not terribly smart.

+Their initial digital imprint was built on an architecture that attempted to model the brain of a 12-year old Golden Retriever named "Sunny", and it was remarkably successful: as a result, the Eddies are unbelievably friendly, helpful, and self-sacrificing.
+They are also not _that much_ smarter than a regular Golden Retriever with opposable thumbs and the ability to speak.

 Eddy is a nickname: Eddy's full name is Ed25519, but they go by "Eddy" for short.

 Eddies are sentient and cheerful.
 Each Eddy has a single primary function that they perform around